open-olive/loop-development-kit/docs/src/markdown-pages/guides/permissions-configuration.md

 Per-environment configs can be activated by setting the `LDK_CONFIG` environment variable when running the Loop transpilation process.
 For example, running `LDK_CONFIG=dev npm run build` will load the configuration in `ldk-config.dev.json`.

 The permissions you declare in the `ldk` configuration section of your Loop's `package.json` are considered the "base" permissions config.
-For Aptitudes which require specific configuration (namely, the Network and Filesystem Aptitudes), any configuration in the environment specific config file will **replace** any values for these permissions in the base configuration.
+For Aptitudes which require specific configuration (namely, the Network and Filesystem Aptitudes), any configuration in the environment specific config file will **override** any values for these permissions in the base configuration.
 Running the build with no value for `LDK_CONFIG` set will result in only the base configuration being applied.

 ## Example
 As an example of this feature, consider the following two configurations: